 The W Crest logo — with several variations — is available for download on the UW brand site.

-For embroidered or specialty print applications, such as on apparel, contact University Marketing for a specialized logo file (tan gradient in crest substituted for flat Pantone color 468c) or thread-color recommendations.
+For embroidered or specialty print applications, such as on apparel, contact the Office of Strategic Communication for a specialized logo file (tan gradient in crest substituted for flat Pantone color 468c) or thread-color recommendations.

 May I use the W Crest logo without the “Wisconsin” wordmark?